How Fiberglass Differs from Plastic

 Fiberglass fins occupy the most useful position in the freediving fin market: meaningfully better than plastic, significantly cheaper than carbon, and durable enough for regular use without treating them like fragile equipment.

-Thermoplastic (standard beginner) blades are flexible, heavy relative to their size, and absorb a portion of each kick’s energy in deformation rather than returning it as thrust.
-They’re forgiving because that flexibility masks inconsistent technique - the blade bends around your mistakes.
+- flexible, heavy relative to size, absorb a portion of each kick's energy in deformation rather than thrust — forgiving because flexibility masks inconsistent technique

-Fiberglass blades are stiffer and lighter.
-The stiffness means more energy is stored in the blade during the kick and released as thrust on the return.
-The lighter weight means less energy is spent just moving the blade through the water before any propulsive work happens.
+- stiffer and lighter — more energy is stored in the blade during the kick and released as thrust on the return, and less energy is spent just moving the blade through the water

 Blade Stiffness Options